troclaux/notes/databases.md

 # databases

-> collection of data that is organized so that it can be easily accessed, managed, and updated
+> collection of data that is organized so that it can be easily accessed, managed and updated

 - data: raw facts and figures without context
   - example: 98, 102, 95